vi/websocat/README.md

 OPTIONS:
     (some options are hidden, see --help=long)
+        --socks5 <auto_socks5>
+            Use specified address:port as a SOCKS5 proxy.
+Note that proxy authentication is not supported yet.
+Example:
+            --socks5 127.0.0.1:9050

     -B, --buffer-size <buffer_size>                  Maximum message size, in bytes [default: 65536] -H, --header <custom_headers>...
             Add custom HTTP header to websocket client request.
 Separate header name and value with a colon and optionally a single space.
 Can be used multiple times.
+Note that single -H may eat multiple further arguments, leading to confusing errors.
+Specify headers at the end or with equal sign like -H='X: y'.
     -h, --help <help>
             See the help.
             --help=short is the list of easy options and address types --help=long lists all options and types (see [A] markers) --help=doc also shows longer description and examples.
-        --origin <origin>                          Add Origin HTTP header to websocket client request --restrict-uri <restrict_uri>
+        --origin <origin>                            Add Origin HTTP header to websocket client request --pkcs12-der <pkcs12_der>
+            A passwordless pkcs12 archive needed to accept SSL connections, certificate and key.
+            A command to output it: openssl pkcs12 -export -out output.pkcs12 -inkey key.pem -in cert.pem Use with -s (--server-mode) option or with manually specified TLS overlays.
+            See moreexamples.md for more info.
+        --restrict-uri <restrict_uri>
             When serving a websocket, only accept the given URI, like `/ws` This liberates other URIs for things like serving static files or proxying.